cyberark/conjur-authn-k8s-client/bin/test-workflow/QUICKSTART.md

 At this point in the workflow:

-* Conjur OSS has been deployed to its own namespace
+* Conjur Open Source has been deployed to its own namespace
 * the `conjur-oss` namespace has been configured for Conjur Kubernetes authentication
-* an application namespace has been created and prepared for connecting to and authenticating with Conjur OSS
+* an application namespace has been created and prepared for connecting to and authenticating with Conjur Open Source

 The following steps cover deploying the PetStore test app and the Conjur Kubernetes sidecar authenticator, and are performed by the Kubernetes Admin.